krixik-ai/krixik-docs/docs/examples/single_module_pipelines/single_translate.md

 ## Single-Module Pipeline: `translate`

 This document is a walkthrough of how to assemble and use a single-module pipeline that only includes a [`translate`](../../modules/ai_modules/translate_module.md) module.

+Machine translation involves using algorithms and artificial intelligence to translate text or speech from one language to another automatically.
+Its applications include facilitating global communication, translating documents and websites, enabling multilingual customer support, and enhancing accessibility to information across linguistic barriers.

-It's divided into the following sections:
+The remainder of this document divided into the following sections:

 - [Pipeline Setup](#pipeline-setup)
 - [Required Input Format](#required-input-format)